sparrell/SwTransparencyDocNames/flavors.md

-# Flavors of Software Transparency Documents
+# Flavors of Software Transparency Artifacts

 “There are only two hard things in Computer Science: cache invalidation and naming things.”